1964 United States Senate election in Florida

 The 1964 United States Senate election in Florida was held on November 3, 1964.
 Incumbent Democratic U.S. Senator Spessard Holland was re-elected to a fourth term in office, defeating J. Brailey Oldham in the primary and Republican Claude R. Kirk Jr. in the general election.
+Kirk would go on to be elected governor in 1966.
+This was the first time since 1950 that a Republican won a county in a U.S. Senate race in Florida.